-To install the hard disk drive, follow the steps below.
+To install the HDD pack, follow the steps below.

 - Place the HDD into the space for HDD.
-Slide the HDD to connect to the connector. - 2.
-Fold over the plastic tab so that it goes into the HDD space.
+Slide the HDD to connect to the connector. - Fold over the plastic tab so that it goes into the HDD space.
 Press the HDD to ensure a firm connection.